qlik-oss/core-website/docs/recipes/data-loading.md

 ## Developer defined data

-This section contains a runnable example how to load some airport data from a postgresql database using the GRPC protocol in QIX Engine.
+This section contains a runnable example how to load some airport data from a postgres database using the GRPC protocol in the QIX Engine.
 It assumes you are running in a \*nix environment or uses Git Bash if on Windows.

 First clone and open the `postgres-grpc-connector` repository and move to the `example` folder.